 Spring 2018 Sessions

-- February 15 at 6:30-8:30pm - Workshop Session featuring Abena Oworae (College) on "Lessons Learned from Crisis Counseling," Lena Swanson-Nystrom (HLS) on "Podcast Project: The American Contract," and Jessica Huang (HSPH) on "Envisioning a Sustainable Peace Lab at Harvard"
+- February 15 - Workshop Session featured Abena Oworae (College) on "Lessons Learned from Crisis Counseling," Lena Swanson-Nystrom (HLS) on "Podcast Project: The American Contract," and Jessica Huang (HSPH) on "Envisioning a Sustainable Peace Lab at Harvard"

-- February 22 at 7:00-9:00pm - Workshop Session featuring Prathima Muniyappa and Andre Uhl on "Indigenous Thinking for a Post-Industrial Society: Case Studies for Design and Education" and Christina Desert and Lucia Villavicencio on "Unrelenting Violence: Acknowledging our Situatedness and Background Within Peacebuilding"
+- February 22 - Workshop Session featured Prathima Muniyappa and Andre Uhl on "Indigenous Thinking for a Post-Industrial Society: Case Studies for Design and Education" and Christina Desert and Lucia Villavicencio on "Unrelenting Violence: Acknowledging our Situatedness and Background Within Peacebuilding"

-- March 8 at 6:30-8:30pm - Open Conversation on personal peace practices with Elizabeth R. Lee-Hood, PhD candidate, Study of Religion at Harvard University, MTS ’96 HDS, AB ’90 FAS, and RPP Research Associate
+- March 8 - Open Conversation on personal peace practices with Elizabeth R. Lee-Hood, PhD candidate, Study of Religion at Harvard University, MTS ’96 HDS, AB ’90 FAS, and RPP Research Associate

-- March 22 at 6:30-8:30pm - Open Conversation featuring faculty members Anne Monius Professor of South Asian Religions at HDS, and Brittany Butler executive director of the Social Innovation + Change Initiative and Adjunct Lecturer at HKS.
+- March 22 - Open Conversation featured faculty members Anne Monius Professor of South Asian Religions at HDS, and Brittany Butler executive director of the Social Innovation + Change Initiative and Adjunct Lecturer at HKS.

-- April 12 at 7:00-9:00pm - Open Conversation featuring faculty member Jocelyne Cesari Professor of Religion and Politics and Director of Research, Edward Cadbury Centre for the Public Understanding of Religion at Birmingham University, Senior Research Fellow, Berkley Center at Georgetown University, and Lecturer at HDS and Scott Overdyke associate director for social enterprise at Harvard Innovation Labs (i-Labs) at HBS.
+- April 12 - Open Conversation featured faculty member Jocelyne Cesari Professor of Religion and Politics and Director of Research, Edward Cadbury Centre for the Public Understanding of Religion at Birmingham University, Senior Research Fellow, Berkley Center at Georgetown University, and Lecturer at HDS and Scott Overdyke associate director for social enterprise at Harvard Innovation Labs (i-Labs) at HBS.

-Together we can leverage our diverse resources and Harvard’s unparalleled cross-disciplinary expertise and global reach to foster a more humane and harmonious world!
+Together we can leverage our diverse resources and Harvard’s unparalleled cross-disciplinary expertise and global reach to foster a more humane, harmonious, and equitable world!